remmob/itho_amber/README.md

     When a Modbus value is written, the days when the legionella program runs, get altered.<br>
     This is known tot Itho and will be resolved in the next update.<br>
-    Please contact your installer for information about software updates.
+    Please contact your installer for information about and how to get the software updates.
 -   Settings M1.01, M1.20 and M9.05 have different bandwidth in the Modbus
     than through the LCD controller.<br>
     For example: M1.01 can be set in the LCD between 1-5°C, in the Modbus